JeffersonH44/sdc-udacity/Project-5/writeup.md

 #### Sliding window and heat map

-I used a pyramidal scheme given the appearance of the cars on the videos with an X and Y overlap of 0.6, the scheme is shown in the following image (lines 77-86, `video_prediction.py`):
+I used a pyramidal scheme given the appearance of the cars on the videos,
+'small' windows (64x64) on the top of the region that cars appears and 'bigger' windows (128x128) below of the region, I made this to reduce the search space over the image, this windows has an overlap of 0.6.  the scheme is shown in the following image (lines 77-86, `video_prediction.py`)

 ![alt text][image13]